Roba-Labs/roba-research/README.md

   <img src="https://github.com/kevinzakka/mujoco_scanned_objects/blob/main/assets/plate.png?raw=true" width="45%" alt="Plate" />
 </p>

 mujoco_scanned_objects provides MJCF models for 1,030 household objects from Google’s Scanned Objects dataset.
-Each object ships with visual and collision meshes plus textures, ready to drop into MuJoCo.
+Each object ships with visual and collision meshes plus textures, ready to drop into MuJoCo and in the future our studio.

 #### Quick Start
 Open any `model.xml` inside `mujoco_scanned_objects/models/**/` with the MuJoCo `simulate` binary (drag and drop or pass the path as an argument) to inspect the meshes.
 Switch between visual (group 2) and collision (group 3) layers in the viewer.